Brasserie-De-Toulbroch/broceliande/README.md

 # buildroot-rpi3

-To build the RPI3 distribution and retrieve the sdcard image:
+To build the RPI3 distribution for `Brasserie De Toulbroc'h` and retrieve the sdcard image:

 ````
 $ sh build.sh